Xenotion/Night-Blossom/README.md

 **Story:** More dialogue has been added and a final ending cutscene to finalise and wrap up the game added

 **Fear factor:** Multiple features were added here.
 Jumpscares were added at points the players picked items to create a sense of vulnerability and intensity.
 Moreover more sound effects including increasing heart beat around monster and jumpscare sounds added.
 Screen distortion was added upon damage creating further fear among players.

+**Observational - Think Aloud**

+Whilst our testers were playing the game, we analysed their reactions, facial expressions and anything they said.
+It was noted that most players looked very focused on the game and there was an overall serious vibe.
+Out of the 15 players, around 9 were noted to be shocked when the enemy attacked helping us to find the strengths in the fear factors and also where to improve.

+Players seemed to follow the game route quite well and it seems that it was simple enough to follow without our own interference.
+There was some light startled sounds but nothing significant which we will take into account for our next update.
+Overall the observational method served quite well beyond just the quantitative data.

 **Conclusion:**